-Some users are search dominant, and prefer to use search over your structured navigation to move through every site.
+Some users are search dominant, and prefer to use search over a structured navigation while moving through a website.
 But for the rest of your users, search is their escape when they are stuck in navigation.
-When someone can’t find a reasonable place to go next, they often turn to a site’s search function.
+When a user can’t find a reasonable place to go next, they often turn to a site’s search function.
 Why is that?
-Below we explore some common issues with your navigation that may turn away customers:
+Below we explore some common occurrences with navigation that may send users to the search bar:

 Your navigation is too limited